anttisalonen/progbook/rst/intro.rst

 The book doesn't include *everything* I know, but it includes enough that the reader should be able to follow a software development discussion, and more importantly, learn more about a specific software development subject without a hugely steep learning curve.

-Different programming languages such as C, Python and Javascript are touched upon.
+Different programming languages such as C, Python and JavaScript are touched upon.
 Some traditional Computer Science topics such as algorithms and data structures are touched upon.
 Some topics that are typical in modern software development work environments such as databases, version control and web development are touched upon.
 Almost nothing is treated in depth.

 Although many subjects are treated almost comically lightly, overall the material should be enough for the reader to get a general understanding around software development.